 “What is the first word that comes to your mind when you think of a stone?”
 Asked me Pinuccio Sciola welcoming me to his house-lab.

 “Hard?
 Rigid?”
 I tried to guess.

 “What about elastic?”
 He suggested artfully, making one of his freshly cut stones tremble like a chord of violin.

 This is how my interview with the acclaimed sculptor who makes sound out of stones started.
 I immediately understood it wasn’t going to be the usual Q&A session: “I can’t answer your questions,” he revealed from the beginning, “otherwise I’ll kill all the magic that Nature has created around the stones.”

-Pinuccio Sciola, as he’s known among his fellow countrymen of the colorful town of San Sperate, in southern Sardinia, is an all-round artist, but his soul lies in the mysterious world of stones: “Stones are the backbone of our planet, they were here since time began, over the span of millennia, and they will never cease to exist.”
-I had never payed too much attention to stones, perhaps like most people, I had always taken their existence for granted.
+Pinuccio Sciola, as he’s known among his fellow countrymen of the colourful town of San Sperate, in southern Sardinia, is an all-around artist, but his soul lies in the mysterious world of stones.
+“Stones are the backbone of our planet,” he said.
+“They were here since time began, over the span of millennia, and they will never cease to exist.”
+I had never paid too much attention to stones, perhaps like most people, I had always taken their existence for granted.

 As Confucius already in the 6th century BC praised the importance of harmony between people and nature, today he would have been very pleased to see that Sciola has towards stones the same conception of Chinese ancient culture: they are a gift from Nature to us, and we must cherish them.